klawr/aka/README.md

 At the moment I see no way to create more than one index.html, so each project has to have its own directory...

+- [ ] Add a js script using node.js.